Handwritten Notes & Audience Development

 Who Is Your Audience?

-Your target audience is made up of the people that your brand wants to interact with.
+Your target audience is made up of the people whom your brand wants to interact with.
 These are the customers whom your product is made for and the people whom you want reading your blog posts.
 The size of your target audience depends on the nature of your product or service; some companies have multiple target audiences for the different services that they offer.
 For instance, a pest control company may send handwritten notes to current customers with a reminder that service is due, but also send different notes with a coupon code to past customers as a remarketing campaign.

 Audience discovery helps you find members of your target audience in the crowd of online communication.
 No matter which discovery tools you intend to use, this process starts by creating an image of the customer that you want to reach.